lazarus4/Beforth/doc/xforth.md

 *name>cmp*  ( nt –– addr )  The address of name's compilation semantics (2-cell xt w ). `CELL+` in proposed header structure.

-*name>string*  ( nt –– addr count )  addr count is the name of the word represented by nt. `2 CELLS + COUNT` in proposed header structure.
+*name>string*  ( nt –– addr count )  addr count is the name of the word represented by nt. `2 CELLS + COUNT 63 AND` in proposed header structure.

 ## Header structures